2022: Development of a Virtual Resource Center for Food, Energy, and Water Nexus Grand Challenges

 What?
-The FEW Graduate Scholars Program is a novel practicum experience for engaging students to apply both their technical and soft skills for addressing a wicked challenge.
+The FEW Graduate Scholars Program is a novel practical experience for engaging students to apply both their technical and soft skills for addressing a wicked challenge.
 These experiences will connect graduate students from diverse disciplines and locations through both virtual and face-to-face learning experiences.
 Previous participants have been located at universities in Washington, Idaho, California, Nebraska, Illinois, Iowa, Oregon, Minnesota, Texas, North Carolina, South Dakota, and São Paulo (Brazil).
-They represented disciplinary areas of soil science, economics, animal science, data science, sociology, ecology, environmental science, dairy science, and many disciplines of engineering.
+They have represented disciplinary areas of soil science, economics, animal science, data science, sociology, ecology, environmental science, dairy science, and many disciplines of engineering.
 We welcome applicants from those areas and seek applicants from additional locations and disciplines.

 Who?
 Outstanding senior undergraduates, graduate students in either M.S. and Ph.D. programs, and graduates in post-doc positions are encouraged to consider this learning opportunity.
 We are especially interested in the participation of individuals from a wide range of disciplines, e.g., social sciences, economists, engineers, and scientists.
 We also hope to recruit cohorts that represent a range of experience in qualitative, quantitative, or mixed-methods research.

 Where?
 Students will experience the Cohort Challenge virtually through Zoom, Google Drive, and Moodle.
 One three days face-to-face* Capstone Symposium is anticipated during March 2021.